top of page

 What do I need to supply if I am hosting a lesson?

 For private lessons, the host provides the tables and chairs - I take care of the rest.
-For public events, come as you are and enjoy a fun evening of mahjong!
+For public events, come as you are and enjoy a fun mahjong gathering!

 Typical mahjong game setup.